Greg-Smulko/cqrs/README.md

 #### Student

-A user who signs up to the appliocation, wanting to learn one or more languages.
+A user who signs up to the application, wanting to learn one or more languages.
 A student can make a proposal to study a language with a weekly schedule.

 ### Workflow

 - A student makes a proposal of a language he/she wants to learn and a schedule of when he/she wants to take the lessons
 - A tutor is then assigned to this proposal
-- The tutor is then able choose to either accept or reject the proposal.
+- The tutor is then able to choose to either accept or reject the proposal.
 - If the tutor accepts the proposal, the lesson schedule will then be put onto the tutor's calendar (this is not done in code).
 - If the tutor declines the proposal, the student will be notified.
 The student will need to make a new proposal.

-#